 Seinfeld, of course, is a television legend for his eponymous sit-com, which aired for almost 10 years from 1989 to 1998.
 Since then, he’s flown largely under the radar, aside from a brief stint on the show “Marriage Counselor.”

 Seinfeld said recently, it’s never good for a comedian to be too successful.
-He needs to be hungry in order to perform at his best.
+He needs to be hungry to perform at his best.
 In the Acura commercial, he’s hungry to buy the new Acura sports car, but finds he’s on a waiting list.

 Besides publicizing the new car, the ads offer a glimpse of Seinfeld in action, doing stand-up routines in front of a family having Thanksgiving dinner and other strange gigs.
 “I never opened for a casserole before,” he jibes.